kasperengelen/gym-covid/README.md

  - The different age-groups are (in order): [0, 10), [10, 20), [20, 30), [30, 40), [40, 50), [50, 60), [60, 70), [70, 80), [80, 90), [90, inf)

  The second is a Boolean flag telling if the current day is a school holiday.

+ Finally, the third element is the previous action.
+This acts as a proxy for providing the full Social Contact Matrix (see below), which is required as the previous matrix impacts the way the epidemic evolves.

 ### Timesteps